YeobKim/EDMNet/README.md

 # MEDNet
 Deblurring Network Using Multi-Stage Network, Edge Module and Dilted Blocks (NTIRE 2021 Challenge)

-This is a PyTorch implementation of the my graduation paper.
+This is a PyTorch implementation of the my master's graduation paper.
 It is not yet complete.
 I will continue to update.